wemiibidun/program_listing_page/README.md

 * **Javascript** - Javascript was used to update, filter, sort and create actions on the application.

-* **SASS**, **CSS** - SASS (Syntactically Awesome Style Sheets) takes the advantage of variables, maps, mixins, and functions to help build faster projects.
+* **SASS**, **CSS**, **Bootstrap5** - SASS (Syntactically Awesome Style Sheets) takes the advantage of variables, maps, mixins, and functions to help build faster projects.
 Bootstrap includes a handful of Sass maps, key value pairs that make it easier to generate families of related CSS.
-SASS, CSS and Boostrap5 enable this project to be responsive and the ability to create styling variables that can be used in different parts of the page.
+SASS, CSS and Boostrap5 enabled this project to be responsive and also created the ability to create styling variables that can be used in different parts of the page.

-_**Note**_:_In order to view the styling applied on this application, ensure you have SASS installed via npm._
+_**Note**_:_In order to view the styling applied on this application, ensure you have SASS installed via node ()._This will compile your SASS into CSS after cloning the project

-* **Bootstrap5** - Bootstrap is one of the most popular frameworks for building responsive, mobile-first sites, with jsDelivr and a template starter page.
-For this project bootstrap 5 was used for the styling.

 ## Features